OTOLOGY, NEUROTOLOGY AND LATERAL SKULL BASE SURGEON (NEUROTOLOGIST)

 To apply for this position, please click on the "Apply Now" button.
-You will be asked to upload the following: -Current CV -Cover letter detailing: 1) Vision for research program & collaborations 2) How you would support and engage in a diverse, inclusive, equitable and anti-racist culture and environment in the Division of Otolaryngology-Head & Neck Surgery in the Department of Surgery.
+You will be asked to upload the following: Current CV Cover letter detailing: 1) Your interest in this position at UW Madison School of Medicine & Public Health 2) Your experience and clinical interest(s) in Otology, Neurotology and Lateral Skull Base Surgery 3) Your areas of interest in research 4) How you would support and engage in a diverse, inclusive, equitable and anti-racist culture and environment in the Division of Otolaryngology-Head & Neck Surgery in the Department of Surgery.

-The deadline for assuring full consideration is September 5, 2022, however positions will remain open, and applications may be considered until the position is filled.
+The deadline for assuring full consideration is May 7, 2023, however position will remain open, and applications may be considered until the position is filled.